monktastic/no-more-contempt/scratch/scratch.md

+When we experience someone as being even a little bit evil, this triggers the evil within us.

+All evil is enabled by self-deception, a mechanism that we share.

+We respond by behaving in a way that will cause more evil in the world, but hide this from ourselves.
+It is self-deception.

+---

 Contempt: the last hiding place of evil

 _We treat people with contempt to bait them into behaving in ways that license more contempt, to reaffirm our moral superiority._